 Why choose Tesco Mobile?

-- Huge range of handsets and SIM-only plans
+- Huge range of handsets

-- Family perks for households that take out more than one contract
+- Family Perks for households that take out more than one contract

-Huge range of handsets and SIM-only plans
+Huge range of handsets

 While we wouldn’t label Tesco Mobile a ‘budget’ network, its prices are extremely competitive, frequently undercutting mainstay network providers EE, O2, Vodafone and Three.
 What we particularly like about the way Tesco does things, however, is the amount of flexibility it builds into its various contract offerings.

 If you want to get a new mobile with a SIM deal, you can choose both the contract length – there is a choice of 12, 18, 24, 30 or 36 months – but also how much you want to pay upfront.
 Both these factors will determine how much your monthly premiums will be, and as you click through these options on Tesco Mobile’s excellent website, you can see those monthly payments change.

 You can even select £0 as your upfront payment amount.
 Naturally this won’t make your monthly payments as low as they might otherwise be, but not having to pay anything on the day is going to be a hugely attractive – and not to mention rare – feature for many.

 Ofcom, the UK telecoms regulator, releases complaint figures quarterly, and Tesco Mobile regularly has the fewest complaints of any UK provider.
 The way Ofcom measures this is proportionally to 100,000 customers.
 Tesco Mobile accumulated only 1 complaint per 100,000 customers at Ofcom’s last measure revealed in September 2021.

 Of course, customer service is something we often don’t consider when entering a contract, but when it’s not up to snuff it can suddenly become incredibly important.
 You’ll have no such worries with Tesco Mobile.